pionxzh/Pornhub.js/doc/WebMaster.md

 [Webmaster](https://www.pornhub.com/webmasters) is the API for [Hubtraffic](https://www.hubtraffic.com), the traffic tracking system for Pornhub.
 It allows you to get information about the traffic on your videos and your channel.

-If this API can meet your needs, please use this instead of the normal API, because the normal API will be affected by the changes on Pornhub website.
+If this API can meet your needs, please use this instead of the parser API.
+The parser API will be affected by the changes on the PornHub website.

 - [WebMaster (Hubtraffic API)](#webmaster-hubtraffic-api)
   - [Search Video](#search-video)